 Career options for nurses are not limited to direct patient care in clinical settings.
 Nurse educators, though often found in academic settings, also have a range of other paths available to them.

-Nurse educator careers include working as professional development specialists, education consultants, curriculum coordinators, and clinical competency coordinators.
+Nurse educator career options include working as professional development specialists, education consultants, curriculum coordinators, and clinical competency coordinators.
 No matter what their title, their fundamental role is “teaching and helping to train the future nurses of the world,” according to RegisteredNursing.org.

 Many nurse educators serve as faculty in teaching hospitals and nursing schools where they develop lesson plans, teach courses, evaluate curriculum, oversee students’ clinical practice, and mentor the next generation of nurses.
 Whether they teach general or specialized courses, nurse educators must stay abreast of new nursing methods and technologies.

 Working as a nurse educator usually means earning an MSN in Nursing Education and Faculty Role.
 Duquesne University’s online program offers students the freedom to continue working while they earn their degree.